-It refers to the displacement of a segment of a chromosome to a new place in the genome.
+It refers to the displacement of a chromosome segment to a new place in the genome.

 Translocations generate new chromosomes.
-In a translocation, a segment of a chromosome is transferred to a non-homologous chromosome or to a new site on the same chromosome.
+A chromosome segment is transferred to a non-homologous chromosome or a new site on the same chromosome in a translocation.

-Translocations place genes in new linkage relationships and generate chromosomes without normal mating partners.
+Translocations place genes in new linkage relationships and generate chromosomes without average mating partners.

-When scientists compare the genomes of closely related species, they can see that translocations have occurred many times during the course of evolution.
+When scientists compare the genomes of closely related species, they can see that translocations have occurred many times during evolution.

 However, translocations that give the organism an adaptive advantage are very rare.
 Translocations are more often associated with negative consequences, such as aneuploidy, infertility, or cancer.